What Type of Parasites do You Have?

 The most common intestinal protozoans are Giardia intestinalis, Entamoeba histolytica, Cyclospora Cayetanenensis, Cryptosporidium spp and Blastocystis hominis.
 The disorders these parasites cause are called giardiasis, amoebiasis, cyclosporiasis, cryptosporidiosis and blastocystitis respectively.

 The major symptoms associated with these are diarrhea, constipation, nausea, abdominal pain, bloating, dehydration, weakness, low energy and joint pain.
 If uncontrolled, these infestations can be fatal.
-You can test to see if you have high levels of these parasites or elevated yeast and/or small intestinal bacterial overgrowth (SIBO) with my preferred stool analysis here
+You can test to see if you have high levels of these parasites or elevated yeast and/or bacterial overgrowth with my preferred stool analysis the GI MAP here

 Anti-Parasitic Nutrition Plan: